 In such context, it's not health that people want, per se.
 So simply educating or reminding them about the negative health consequences of their behavior will not, in isolation, drive required behavior change.
-It's something more than health, and something more specific, that people want.
+It's something more

+There is one fact upon which clear-eyed industry analysts agree: There can be no solution to the healthcare crisis that does not address America's unchecked epidemic of chronic disease. than health, and something more specific, that people want.
 They want progress in their lives, as they themselves define it.
 A tech entrepreneur's idea of progress might be furnishing the office she just leased before employees start on Monday.
 Progress for a senior citizen might be staying involved in his temple despite having lost the ability to drive.
 For a Medicaid beneficiary, progress might be keeping the electricity on, so his family can make progress in other areas.